snotbubble/smellslikesmoke/README.md

 Uses a distance function from Bob Chamberlain, via Andrew Hedges, via 'gwaramadze' via 'Michael0x2a' (latter two on stackexchange).
 https://stackoverflow.com/questions/19412462/getting-distance-between-two-points-based-on-latitude-longitude
 Distances may not be totally accurate.
+Fires with no polys will show as 999km for now.

 run in terminal as:
 > watch -n 600 'python3 redzone.py'

 Works OK on Jolla Sailfish 3.2, Sony Xperia XA2.
-Phone has to be kept out of suspended state overnight.
+Phone has to be kept out of suspended state, especially overnight.
-Nightly-Clock app by Paul Wallace will do this, just leave it running overnight (will drain battery).
+Nightly-Clock app by Paul Wallace keeps the phone unsuspended, will drain battery so leave it charging.
 https://openrepos.net/content/allstar12345/nightly-clock

+BB10 version is still being tested...